 Each nominee listed below currently serves as a director of the Board.
-Except as described below with respect to Mr. Morgan, the director nominees listed below intend to serve, if elected, on the Board as directors until the 2023 Annual Meeting and until their successors have been elected and qualified.
+The director nominees listed below intend to serve, if elected, on the Board as directors until the 2024 Annual Meeting and until their successors have been elected and qualified.